silviolgandrade/ExData_Plotting1/README.md

 Preserved the original README.md from author.
 Insite that file there are the full instructons for this assignment, as varianbles names, links to download the files, etc.

+# Inside each script file PlotX.R there are the detailed steps to process the data and plotting.

 ## My peer: load the data and make the plots